janakipande/janakipande.github.io/_pages/work.md

 <div class="work-card-category">Science</div>

-<h3>IIT Madras’ ANCHOR: Human brainstem atlas</h3>
+<h3>A Google Maps for the brain?
+IIT Madras releases detailed 3D atlas of the brainstem</h3>

 <p class="work-card-description">
-A 3D atlas of the human brainstem developed at IIT Madras.
+The atlas aims to transform brain research and disease detection.
 </p>

 <a class="read-link" href="https://theprint.in/science/iit-madras-anchor-human-brainstem-atlas/2958723/" target="_blank">Read here →</a>